msx80/Jouram/README.md

 * Your business classes must have a deterministic behaviour (see more below).
 * You business classes must be serializable with the serializer you choose to use (defaults to java Serializable engine, but a much more efficient Kryo engine is provided)
 * All your business call will be "synchronized", ie executed serially, to grant that they do not overlap and are recorded in a meaningful way.
-* Exceptions raising from mutator methods are expected to leave the object unchanged.

 ### How does it work ###